openspending/community.openspending.org/resources/osi/Hasadna-case.md

 Moreover, to track spending on issues such as for instance firefighting, one would need to put together the sums spent on various different items, paying attention to the differences between salaries, procurement and other items.
 Last but not least, while the budget may contain all the data, one can't easily determine if the sums are too much, too little, or just right.
 Nor can that be determined objectively.
 This is a value judgment, and different people will analyze the budget in different, and sometimes contradicting, ways, and use different data to frame and support their arguments.
 What’s more, a good system would then allow experts and civic activists in Israel to publicly annotate budgetary items with their respective opinions, to enrich the budgetary debate with accessible, evidence-based arguments.

-These needs are addressed in Open Budget 2.0, which is due for release from the Public Knowledge Workshop within the next few weeks.
-Namely, the next version of the system will allow users to: unify related budgetary items analyze them together compare spending between different items, or between budgetary items and other data sets, which can help put the budget in a larger context, and publicly annotate budgetary items.
+These needs have addressed in Open Budget 2.0, which is due for release from the Public Knowledge Workshop within the next few weeks.
+Namely, the next version of the system will allow users to:
+- unify related budgetary items
+- analyze them together
+- compare spending between different items, or between budgetary items and other data sets, which can help put the budget in a larger context, and
+- publicly annotate budgetary items.

-Looking Ahead
+## Looking Ahead
 Predictably, one of the biggest roadblocks for progress on budgetary transparency comes from the government itself.
 Currently we are trying to make the most of the data, which have already been released, but the Ministry of Finance and other branches of government still hold a lot of data sets which they reject to share.
 Open Budget developers suspect that until they are forced to release them, it will stay that way.
 Some examples of data sets yet not released are: state-provided evaluations of the effect of each budget item on the economy budgets on the ministerial level